 The UK’s free NHS healthcare system is another draw for many.
 However, a report from InterNations cites several drawbacks to life as an expat in the UK, including the often dreary weather, unfriendly locals, and high cost of living.

-London – England’s capital – is the most popular destination for expats coming to live in the UK.
+London – England’s capital – is the most popular destination for expats coming to live in the United Kingdom.
 Around 3.4 million foreign-born people live in the city.

 The city is huge and constantly growing so it can be difficult to decide where to live.
 Each region of London has its own distinct feel, and there are several neighborhoods where expats tend to settle.
 For instance, several areas of north London are known for their Turkish communities, while there is a strong Afro-Caribbean community in south London.